The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 1. exporting into Germany from another territory via a German branch office

-2. opening a wholly-owned subsidiary within Germany
+2. opening a wholly-owned subsidiary in Germany

 3. licensing & franchising

-4. partnership or alliance, for example a fintech company forming a partnership with an existing German bank
+4. partnership or alliance, for example, a fintech company forming a partnership with an existing German bank

 5. acquisition of an existing business within Germany